mariamnassar19/ML-project/README.md

 # 6. Youtube video URL:

-to access our youtube video, click on the following link: https://youtu.be/Grt0pQ9lC1M
+To access our youtube video, click on the following link: https://youtu.be/Grt0pQ9lC1M